Pratyuxh/HabitTracker/README.md

   - Mark as Undone
   - Toggle to Default - No action setting
   - Delete a habit
+  - Track a Habit Streak Current and Highest

 ## Folder Structure
 - Index.js: Main JS file which connects to all modules, imports the different packages and is the first file which runs when the app is started